coderolls/coderolls-blog/_posts/groovy/2020-12-31-hello-world-in-groovy.md

 ```
 ![Groovy Hello World Program In the Groovy Console](/assets/images/2020-12-31/groovy-hello-world-program-and-run-option.webp)

-To run your program right click on the console and choose the 'Run' option.
+To run your program right-click on the console and choose the 'Run' option.

-You can also use the shortcut `Ctrl+R` to run any groovy program.
+You can also use the shortcut `Ctrl+R` to run any Groovy program.

 Boom!! 🎉